-Foundation Grants to Individuals Online is available on the desktop computers inside the Eagle Commons Library in Sycamore Hall.
+Foundation Grants to Individuals Online is available on the desktop computers inside the Sycamore Library in Sycamore Hall.
 Google Chrome browser must be used to access this database.
 It provides details on funders that provide scholarships, fellowships, grants, and a wide range of financial support to individuals

 The 990-PF is the information return that U.S. private foundations file with the Internal Revenue Service.
 It provides:

 Access to this information is also available through the Foundation Directory Online Quick Start and via 990 Finder.

 The free version of the Foundation Directory Online, Quick Start - http://foundationcenter.org/find-funding/fdo-quick-start - is accessible from anywhere and provides free, public access to essential information about over 100,000 foundations and over 250,000 IRS Forms 990-PF.

 You can search by grantmaker name, state, or zip code.
 Funder profiles include: